dcpedit/teeshirt/plover-hid-steno/README.md

-# TeeShirt and Plover
+# Small TeeShirt build and Plover

 I've put together some documentation for those who wanted to play around with stenography.
-It took some tinkering to get ZMK working with Plover, so hopefully these instructions will save you some time.
+It took some tinkering to get ZMK working with Plover, so hopefully these instructions will be helpful to those who are looking to accomplish the same thing.

 ## ZMK firmware